cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 ### What is Ethereum?

 A few years after bitcoin launched, a community of software developers saw potential in the underlying technology of the blockchain.
-They wondered if blockchain technology could be expanded to support more use cases beyond a single digital currency, such as smart contracts and local currencies.
-However, early experiments proved that this was quite difficult to do on the bitcoin network.
+They wondered if blockchain technology could be expanded to support more use cases beyond a single digital currency, such as local currencies and smart contracts.
+However, early experiments proved that this was quite difficult to do with the bitcoin blockchain.

 In 2015 a programmer named Vitalik Buterin launched a platform called Ethereum, which he described as [A Next-Generation Smart Contract and Decentralized Application Platform.](https://ethereum.org/en/whitepaper/){: target="_blank" rel="noopener"} This platform was a programming language designed to work with blockchain technology, making it possible for developers to build custom applications that are not controlled by a central authority.&nbsp;

-With Ethereum, anyone can create their own currency, as well as use smart contracts to build decentralized applications.
-Developers use the network by creating or using tokens on the network.
-There are different standards used to create tokens on the network, but the ERC-20 standard is the mostly widely used.
-Many alternative digital currencies that are not bitcoin (a.k.a. altcoins) use the ERC-20 token standard and rely on the Ethereum network.
+With Ethereum, anyone can create their own currency, as well as create smart contracts and build decentralized applications.
+Developers build on the network by creating or using tokens.
+There are different standards used to create tokens on the Ethereum network, but the ERC-20 standard is the mostly commonly used.
+Many, if not most, of the alternative digital currencies that are not bitcoin (a.k.a. altcoins) use the ERC-20 token standard and thus rely on the Ethereum blockchain.

-What is cryptocurrency?
+### What is cryptocurrency?

-Cryptocurrency is a general term for any digital currency that relies on cryptography.
-Cryptography is
+Cryptocurrency is a portmanteau of "cryptography" and "currency".
+Cryptocurrency has become a general catch-all term to describe any tradeable digital asset that use encrypted digital signatures to verify authenticity.

+Cryptocurrency falls into two categories: coins and tokens.

+A coin refers to a cryptocurrency that has its own blockchain.
+Bitcoin (BTC) runs on its own blockchain, while Ether (ETH) runs on the Ethereum blockchain.

+A token refers to a cryptocurrency that relies upon an existing blockchain.
+Most tokens are built using the ERC-20 token standard and rely on the Ethereum blockchain.
+Confusingly, tokens are also sometimes referred to as "altcoins."
+In short, if a cryptocurrency has its own blockchain it is a coin -- if not then it is a token.

 &nbsp;